ssibm/iks-custom-ingress/README.md

   ```

 ##### Deploy custom ingress controller resources
 This document deploys a custom ingress controller using _stable/nginx-ingress_ helm chart.
-If deploying a different custom ingress controller, add ___affinity:___ rules to deployment template in your chart, and use that chart to install.
+If deploying a different ingress controller, add ___affinity:___ rules to deployment template in your chart or to the deployment resource yaml, and then install.

 1. Dry-run and confirm values are correctly set.
 Replace _<zone\>_ with target zone and run the following command.
 Repeat this for each zone.
 ```bash